-BEIJING (MNI) - The yuan was stronger against the U.S. dollar on Friday
+BEIJING (MNI) - The yuan rose against the U.S. dollar Wednesday morning

-after the People's Bank of China set the fixing rate stronger for the day.
+after the People's Bank of China set a stronger daily fixing.

-leading losses.
-The benchmark Shanghai Composite Index was last down 0.55% at
+property agency sectors.
+The benchmark Shanghai Composite Index was last down

 --MNI Beijing Bureau; +86 (10) 8532-5998; email: email@example.com